palashencode/java-designpattern-impl/src/main/java/com/java/app/chain_of_responsibility/README.md

 - `javax.util.logging.Logger.log()`

 **Points about this Implementation**
-- It takes the Journal Dev example and creates a chain of Cash Dispensers
+- It takes inspiration from the Journal Dev example and creates a chain of Cash Dispensers
 - I was not happy with how objects were chained,
     - they looks clunky.
     - I wanted the ability to smmothly chain objects.